 This student was part of the 2019 Bioneers Intercultural Conversations (IC) program: a transformative journey toward personal development and cross-cultural understanding.

 This annual educational exchange pairs 20 Native youth and 20 non-Native youth from across the country to address critical issues facing Indigenous and all peoples.
 By providing a platform for discussion and in-person connection, the Intercultural Conversations program enriches students’ personal contexts for mediating cross-cultural tension, understanding complex issues, and speaking up for justice and inclusion.

 Intercultural Conversations has a uniquely immersive curriculum unparalleled by any other program in the United States.
-Developed by Native American faculty, it employs a transformative approach that enables students to approach concepts, issues and events from multiple perspectives.
+Developed by Native American faculty, with the deep support of a visionary foundation, it employs a transformative approach that enables students to approach concepts, issues and events from multiple perspectives.